feature-image

 ADVERTISEMENT

-The next comment cuts deep because it’s wrapped in humor.
+The following comment cuts deep because it’s wrapped in humor.
 I aspire to this level of delusion.”
-The Sooners’ fan base isn’t turning on their players, but they’re definitely craving more self-awareness.
+The Sooners’ fan base isn’t turning on its players, but they crave more self-awareness.

-In fairness, Peyton Bowen’s message was about resilience not revisionism.
+In fairness, Peyton Bowen’s message was about resilience, not revisionism.
 He meant to rally the team, not rewrite history.
 But in an era where every syllable gets screenshot and dissected, the Sooners can’t afford another PR turnover.
-Both he and Brent Venables may have meant well, but after this week’s quote blunders, Oklahoma’s best strategy might just be letting their play do the talking
+He and Brent Venables may have meant well, but after this week’s quote blunders, Oklahoma’s best strategy might be letting their play do the talking

 ADVERTISEMENT